Last updated: 051111

 Here are some examples:

-17.2.
-Non-Existent Words Some high-anxiety prose includes words apparently intended to be high-sounding, but which do not actually exist in English: 17.3.
-Mixed Metaphors Another special case of outrunning one's vocabulary is to create mixed metaphors.
-17.4.
-Mindless Pomposity In an effort to create prose formal enough for the occasion, some writers so overreach the norms of everyday language as to make themselves laughable.
+In an effort to create prose formal enough for the occasion, some writers so overreach the norms of everyday language as to make themselves laughable.
 There is nothing "wrong" about it exactly, but the strain to seem formal is so extreme that the effect is comical at best.
+The following writer seems very worried about details:

 The details of the syntax of the Mesoamerican writing system will be introduced and the basic details explained, though no attempt will be made to go into detail.
 Such detailed analysis involves a work no smaller than a book.